 - Listen.
 Your clients are paying you for legal advice, but they’re also paying you for peace of mind.
 Be attentive, ask questions, and clearly communicate the work you’re doing, and your clients will see much more value in your services—making them much more likely to recommend you to others.

 - Put security first.
 No matter how you communicate with your clients, it’s critical to ensure you’re doing it securely.
-Use strong passwords, be mindful of who can see your screen when sending emails in public, and encrypt, encrypt, encrypt.
+Use strong passwords, be mindful of who can see your screen when sending emails in public, and always encrypt.

 - Take a client-centered approach.
 Clients are used to incredible service from the likes of Amazon and Netflix, but many law firms have yet to take the same client-centered approach.
 Keep your clients top-of-mind when considering how, when, and what to communicate, and you’ll be taking advantage of a big opportunity to help your firm stand out and become more profitable.

-One final note: Don’t be afraid to use technology and think outside the box to improve your client communications.
+One last note on client communication: Don’t be afraid to use technology and think outside the box to improve your client communication in your firm.
 Take time to think about what your clients need and experiment with new tools and processes.
 It’ll make more of a difference than you’d expect, and you could see more success—and happier clients—than ever before.
+Try Clio for improved visibility for clients, efficient updates and more.

 We published this blog post in January 2019.
 Last updated: .